 In this regard, I think we do ourselves a great disservice when we tell prospective pilots that learning to fly is all fun and excitement.
 It’s not, and we know it’s not.
 In spite of what some overconfident pilots suggest, you do not have to be a superhero to earn a pilot’s license, but it certainly isn’t easy or fast.

 This is nothing to be ashamed of!
 Flying is rewarding precisely because it’s such a challenge—one of the last big challenges we can take on in a virtual world.

 Truthfully, flying is probably less thrilling than ever for a young person.
 In a world of HDTV and Playstation, taking flight can seem pedestrian (I know, kids today…).
-So if a young person takes a first lesson and isn’t overcome by excitement, it’s easy for him to feel disappointed—as if something is wrong with him.
+So if a young person takes a first lesson and isn’t overcome by excitement, it’s easy for them to feel disappointed—as if something is wrong with them.

 Don’t get me wrong: we must keep encouraging the next generation of pilots.
 It’s something about which I’m truly passionate.
 But let’s do it honestly and send them into the air with their eyes wide open.
 In the end, we actually undersell aviation if we pretend it’s just a flight simulator or an extreme sport.

 So what’s it like to learn to fly?
 It definitely wasn’t what I thought it would be like—not even close.
 It was much, much better.